What is the ImageGuide Registry?

 The ImageGuide Registry is only available to physicians practicing in the United States and its territories.
 In the future, ASNC will consider expanding ImageGuide participation to include international physicians.

-As a QCDR, ImageGuide will allow participating physicians to report on performance measures developed specifically for nuclear cardiologists and receive credit under the PQRS program.
-Successful participation in PQRS will allow physicians to avoid negative payment adjustments related to Medicare Part B claims in upcoming years.
+As a QCDR, ImageGuide allows participating physicians to report on performance measures developed specifically for nuclear cardiologists to satisfy reporting requirements under the Quality Category of the Merit-Based Payment System (MIPS).
+Successful participation in MIPS will allow physicians to avoid an automatic negative payment adjustment of 4% on Medicare receivables in 2019.

-What are the benefits of participation in the Physician Quality Reporting System (PQRS) Program?
+What are the benefits of participation in the Merit-Based Incentive Payment System (MIPS)?

 In 2015, physicians who did not satisfactorily report data on quality measures will be subject to a 2% negative payment adjustment for all services rendered in 2017 for patients with Medicare Part B Fee for Service (FFS).
 In 2016, physicians who do not satisfactorily report data on quality measures will be subject to a 2% negative payment adjustment in 2018.